 Colombia is the most biodiverse country per square kilometer in the world.
-Biodiversity management affects the social and economic development of a large portion of the population; it is a matter of interest for the national economic policy due to its impact.
-The analysis and implementation of BIOFIN’s strategy in Colombia has allowed a detailed examination of past investments in protection, conservation, sustainable use of biodiversity, inclusion of sectorial policies and strategies for fair and social equitable distribution to determine tendencies, financing gaps and opportunities aimed at meeting the country’s goals for biodiversity and the AICHI biodiversity targets in a sustainable manner.
+Biodiversity management affects the social and economic development of a large portion of the population.
+Nevertheless, biodiversity is a matter of interest for the national economic policy due to its impact.

 Our strategy